 (c) a mounted disk was not removed properly by ejecting it first,

-(d) a software update was installed (the Leopard 10.5.2 update was notorious for causing this problem), and
+(d) a software update was installed (the OS X 10.5.2 Leopard update was notorious for causing this problem), and

 (e) your computer was used for several days without performing a Time Machine backup (e.g., by not having the Time Machine disk connected or having backups turned off in the Time Machine preferences).